SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/pull-request.md

 PR analyses on {instance} are deleted automatically after 30 days with no analysis.
 This can be updated in **Configuration > General > Number of days before purging inactive short living branches**.

 <!-- sonarcloud -->
-## Integrations for GitHub, Bitbucket Cloud and Azure DevOps
+## Integrations for GitHub, Bitbucket Cloud, and Azure DevOps
-If your repositories are hosted on GitHub, Bitbucket Cloud or Azure DevOps, check out first the dedicated Integrations for: [BitBucketCloud](/integrations/bitbucketcloud/), [GitHub](/integrations/github/), and [Azure DevOps](/integrations/vsts/).
-Chances are that you do not need to read this page further since those integrations handle the configuration and analysis parameters for you.
+If your repositories are hosted on GitHub, Bitbucket Cloud, or Azure DevOps, first check out the dedicated integrations for: [BitBucket Cloud](/integrations/bitbucketcloud/), [GitHub](/integrations/github/), and [Azure DevOps](/integrations/vsts/).
+Chances are that you don't need to read this page further since those integrations handle the configuration and analysis parameters for you.
 <!-- /sonarcloud -->

 ## Analysis Parameters
-### Pull Request Analysis in {instance}

 These parameters enable PR analysis:

 | Parameter Name        | Description |